 On the other hand, there are several disadvantages of going to trial.
-For one, trials are quite stressful.
-Even though most personal injury cases do not last more than a few days, preparation, examination and cross-examination, and having one’s character called into question can be taxing.
+For one, civil trials are quite stressful.
+Even though most personal injury trials do not last more than a few days, the preparation, examination, cross-examination, and having one’s character called into question can be extremely taxing.
 Further, trials (and appeals, if necessary) can take years, and the plaintiff may not know when he or she will actually receive compensation.
 This can be stressful if the victim needs the money for medical bills or other expenses, particularly if they’re out of work due to the injury.

 Further, trials are inherently unpredictable.
 From the judge excluding certain evidence, to questionable eyewitnesses, inconsistent testimony and jury perception, an out-of-court settlement can provide a welcome degree of stability and control over the final outcome.

 Even if you wish to settle your case, it is imperative that the defendant still understands that your attorney is willing to litigate in court if necessary.
 If you make it clear that you have no intention of pursuing an actual lawsuit, the insurance company has no reason to offer you anything close to a fair settlement.

 It’s important to realize that because insurance companies are in the business of saving their company money, they are motivated to rush a settlement through regardless of whether it is fair or not to the injured party.
 They want you to settle before you’ve realized the total value of your damages, and often before you even know the full extent of your injuries.